July 19, 2018 - July 22, 2018

 Since 2009, the Hertz Summer Workshops, the product of Hertz Fellow Ray Sidney’s vision and generosity, have brought Fellows and friends from all fields and stages of their careers together in a high-energy environment for life-changing conversations.
 The workshop is now celebrating ten years of drawing lasting connections between Fellows, whether based on their shared interest or on their wildly different experiences.

 Join us July 19-22 at UCLA’s Luskin Conference Center in Los Angeles, California for a weekend like no other!
-Watch your email for an invitation, or email email@example.com for more information.
+Please contact Amanda O'Connor at email@example.com firstname.lastname@example.org for questions or for more information.

 Join the Hertz Community for a weekend with Fellows and friends as we discuss our visions for the future of humanity.